 “I want to create a vehicle one day or maybe a robot!”
-Her voice quickly were hyped up with excitement.
+Her voice quickly was hyped up with excitement.

 “Ugh, I forgot you don’t know.
 A vehicle is like a carriage but without a horse.
 While a robot is a mechanical human.”

-A glint of gold caught my attention hidden away in her sand which.
-I look around quickly to see if anyone saw her slip it in.
+A glint of gold caught my attention hidden away in her sandwich.
+I looked around quickly to see if anyone saw her slip it in.
 This girl truly doesn’t understand the concept of being careful.
-So far there was no one else around us who saw what she did, nor hear her eat it.
+So far, there was no one else around us who saw what she did, nor hear her eat it.

-This little girl made everyday interesting.
+She made every day enjoyable.
 I wonder what other ways I can tease her and enjoy my time leisurely learning the use of Magic Stones.

-Not to far away from us, the soldiers that were stationed were huddle together talking loudly among each other.
+Not too far away from us, the soldiers that were stationed were huddled together, talking loudly among each other.

 “Is it true?
-They is a large force of goblins coming to the town?”
+There is a large force of goblins coming to the town?”

-I place my sandwhich back into the basket and got up.
+I placed my sandwich back into the basket and got up.
 Quickly I walked over.
 “Is there something the matter?”

 “Sir!”
 All the soldiers froze up.

 “Please go ahead with what you were talking about.
-It was about the goblins correct?”
+Was the goblins correct?”

 “Yes, they are coming in large forces.
-There are rumors going on that the king has not sent in reinforcements and has abandoned us.”
+Rumors are going on that the king has not sent in reinforcements and has abandoned us.”

 “Do not worry.
 There must be a misunderstanding.
 I will talk with my grandfather to see what is going on.”